Hi.

 • Preheat oven to 350 degrees F.

-• Brown the butter (melt on the stovetop on medium heat until the butter starts to brown - this is usually just past boiling).
+• Brown the butter (melt butter on the stovetop on medium heat until it starts to brown - this is usually just past boiling).
 When it gets nice and brown and starts to smell great, pour it into a bowl and drop in one ice cube.

 • The ice will help cool the butter and replace the moisture lost in the browning process.
-Stir around the ice and let it melt in and cool while you mix the other ingredients.
+Stir the ice around and let it melt in while you mix the other ingredients.

 • In a large bowl, whisk together flours, salt, and baking soda.
-Katie measures her flour by fluffing it around with a butter knife, scooping the measuring cup right into the flour bag, and leveling off the top.
-There is much debate in the flour-measuring community but this way is the least messy and therefore how it’s done for these cookies.
+Katie measures her flour by fluffing it around with a butter knife, scooping the measuring cup right into the flour bag, and levelling off the top.
+There is much debate in the flour-measuring community, but this way is the least messy and therefore how it’s done for these cookies.

-• It will be fairly liquidy.
-Cover and refrigerate for the length of one Zoom meeting, until it’s the texture of classic cookie dough.
+• The mixture will be fairly liquid.
+Cover and refrigerate for the length of one Zoom meeting, or until it has the texture of classic cookie dough.

-• Plop chunks directly on a VERY well-greased cookie sheet.
-Make sure cookies are on a bare-naked sheet pan (no Silpat) or tinfoil if you really don’t want to do dishes - parchment and Silpat won’t give you those caramelized crispy edges like aluminum will.
+• Plop the chunks directly onto a very well-greased cookie sheet.
+Make sure cookies are on a bare, naked sheet pan (no Silpat) or tinfoil, if you really don’t want to do dishes.
+Parchment and Silpat won’t give you those caramelized, crispy edges like aluminum will.

 What’s the most important part of a good cookie?